List of Christian denominations: Other Anglican churches and Continuing Anglican movement

 There are numerous churches following the Anglican tradition that are not in full communion with the Anglican Communion.
-Some churches split due to changes in the Book of Common Prayer and the ordination of women, forming Anglo-Catholic or Evangelical Anglican communities.
+Some churches split due to changes in the Book of Common Prayer and the ordination of women, forming Anglo-Catholic, Anglican Papal or Evangelical Anglican communities.
 A select few of these churches are recognized by certain individual provinces of the Anglican Communion.